PAIF-Iris/PCOS-ClinicalData-Prediction/README.md

 ```bash
 python3 testing.py
 ```
-To iterate through all possible ML and stacking ML models defined in define_models.py, run compare.py, which will generate a .csv file as output (please note that this will take extensive computation power).
+To iterate through all possible ML and stacking ML models defined in define_models.py, run compare.py, which will generate a .csv file as output.
 ```bash
 python3 compare.py
 ```